Find out if you are a frugal minimalist with this handy info. I’ve included lots of examples to help you determine what is a frugal minimalist!

 To put it shortly: minimalism can save money, but it doesn’t automatically save money.

 Most pure minimalists aren’t particularly focused on saving money.
 There are many examples of how minimalists spend more money in pursuit of getting what they want.

-That being said, there are plenty of examples of how minimalism can save you money if you want it to.
+That being said, there are plenty of examples of how to use minimalism to save money if you want it to.

 Read more about minimalist finances

 A frugal minimalist person’s mindset is positive, or at least accepting of what they have:

 - I don’t have much, but I’m grateful for what I have

 - I have just what I need